 Rachel Caplan ~ Founder & CEO

-I'm passionate about how film can be the catalyst for massive environmental change on a local and global scale.
-In 2011, I launched the San Francisco Green Film Festival – now the Bay Area's leading festival of films and discussions about people and the planet
+I'm passionate about film as the catalyst for environmental change on a local and global scale.
+In 2011, I launched the Green Film Fest – now the San Francisco Bay Area's leading event for films & conversations about people and the planet.

-I've been working in film exhibition & distribution since 1997, including work for the Edinburgh, London and San Francisco International Film Festivals and as a film publicist with Intermedia and United International Pictures (handling international theatrical campaigns for Paramount, Universal, and DreamWorks).
-From 2007-2009, I was Festival Director for the San Francisco Ocean Film Festival, the first and largest showcase for ocean related films in North America.
-The vision for the Green Film Festival grew out of this work and to fill the need for a dynamic forum for sharing diverse environmental stories in the city that's at the forefront of both independent film and the global Green movement.
+I've been in film exhibition & distribution since 1997, including work for the Edinburgh, London, and San Francisco International Film Festivals and as a publicist with United International Pictures (handling international theatrical campaigns for Paramount, Universal, and DreamWorks).
+From 2007-09, I was Festival Director for the San Francisco Ocean Film Festival, the first and largest showcase for ocean related films in North America.
+The vision for the Green Film Fest grew out of this work and to fill the need for a dynamic forum for sharing diverse environmental stories in the city that's at the forefront of both independent film and the global green movement.

-Originally from Edinburgh, Scotland, I have a Masters degree in Cinema & Television Studies from the British Film Institute (BFI) and have been a voting member of BAFTA since 2000.
-I served as Board Treasurer for Bay Area Women in Film & Media 2008-2011, and in 2014 joined the Board of Directors for Ninth Street Independent Film Center.
+Originally from Edinburgh, Scotland, I have a Master of Arts degree in Cinema & Television Studies from the British Film Institute (BFI) and have been a member of BAFTA since 2000.
+I served as Board Treasurer for Bay Area Women in Film & Media 2008-11, and in 2014 joined the Board of Directors for Ninth Street Independent Film Center.
 I’m most likely to be found in one of the city's many excellent cinemas or parks.
 Follow @rachelsf.

 Since winning a Blue Peter Badge for a recycling campaign poster at the age of 10, I’ve been passionate about influencing the environmental debate and encouraging people to play their part.